The IRC in Boise, ID

 • Access to immigration legal services

-Our programs in Boise:
+Our programs in Boise include:

 • Resettlement: Meeting the basic needs for food, shelter and legal rights in the early, critical stages of resettlement.

-• Extended services: Extended support and mental health services on a referral basis.
+• Extended Services: Extended support and mental health services on a referral basis.

 What services does the IRC provide to the wider community?